tektutor/chef-sep-2021/README.md

 ### What is Chef ?
 - is a Configuration Management Tool
-- is a Infrastructure as Code Tool
+- is an Infrastructure as Code Tool
 - Developed by OpsCode in Ruby and Erlang
 - Sep 2020,  Progress acquired Chef
 - uses Ruby as the Domain Specific Language (DSL)